kresimirgotovac/AI_Assignment/README.md

 Usage
 -----
 1. Run the program in a Java environment (JRE or JDK) to start the converter.
-2. The program will display a menu of conversion options: Length, Weight, Volume, and Exit.
+2. The program will display a menu of conversion options: Length, Weight, Volume, Time, and Exit.
-3. Choose the desired conversion option by entering the corresponding number (1, 2, 3, or 4).
+3. Choose the desired conversion option by entering the corresponding number (1, 2, 3, 4, or 5).
-4. If you select one of the conversion options (1, 2, or 3), the program will prompt you to enter the value you wish to convert.
+4. If you select one of the conversion options (1, 2, 3, or 4), the program will prompt you to enter the value you wish to convert.
 5. Enter a valid numeric value for conversion.
-6. The program will display the converted value in the respective imperial unit.
+6. The program will display the converted value in the respective imperial unit (or appropriate time conversion).
 7. If you want to convert another value for the same conversion type, you can choose to do so by entering 'yes' when prompted.
 Otherwise, choose 'no' to go back to the main menu.

 Conversion Options